UPPMAX/R-python-julia-matlab-HPC/docs/prereqs.rst

    .. tab:: Log in via a local ThinLinc client

-      Kebnekaise and Rackham allow to access a remote desktop environment via a local ThinLinc client.
+      All centers allow to access a remote desktop environment via a local ThinLinc client.

       .. figure:: img/thinlinc_local_rackham_zoom.png